conor-dowdall/enharmonic-note-selector/README.md

 # Enharmonic Note Selector Web Component

-`enharmonic-note-selector` is a custom HTML element that allows users to select an enharmonic note (e.g., "C", "D♯", "E♭") and dispatch a custom event.
+`enharmonic-note-selector` is a custom HTML element that allows users to select a musical note (e.g., "C", "B♯", "D♯", "E♭") from a dialog and dispatch a custom event.

 - displays a button which opens a dialog containing all enharmonic equivalents for each pitch, including up to double sharps and flats.